 While variable APRs tend to be lower than the fixed variety, a variable APR comes with the risk that your rate could rise — making your loan more expensive — later on.

-How APR compares to APY
+APR vs. APY

 APR is often confused with APY, which is a way of expressing the interest on savings and investments.

 As with APR, your APY will be higher than the basic interest rate.